-After the training, the system is ready to continuously identify mental activities to control the mobile robot.
+After the training, the system is ready to continuously identify mental activities.
 Each trial takes less than 30ms to be computed, which is insignificant if compared to the 1s duration of each trial.
 Most of these 30ms are spent on input and output interfacing, not on the methodology calculations.

-Both threshold and statistical implementations are evaluated by asking the user to perform 100 times each mental activity, while looking at the mobile robot.
+Both threshold and statistical implementations are evaluated by asking the user to perform 100 times each mental activity.
 Then, the number of successful, unclear (when no mental task is chosen within the limit number of trials) and wrong commands are stored.

-Table IV shows the results for the mobile robot activation task after 400 attempts.
-Both implementations result in a very high rate of successful commands, near 90%, with a slightly better performance for the statistical implementation.
+Table 4 shows the results for the mental tasks classifications after 400 attempts.
+Both implementations result in a very high rate of successful classifications, near 90%, with a slightly better performance for the statistical implementation.
 The greatest advantage of the statistical implementation over the threshold is related with the wrong commands, only 1.25% instead of 6.75%.
-In the statistical implementation, most of the non-successful commands are classified as unclear, which does not translate into any action to the robot, usually a better outcome than sending a wrong command.
+In the statistical implementation, most of the non-successful commands are classified as unclear, which does not translate into any action to the wheelchair, usually a better outcome than sending a wrong command.